 The public were shocked and the critics harsh.
 The Salon’s organisers even had to protect the painting from being slashed or punctured be offended viewers.
 As for the papers, one wrote “never has a painting received more laughter, mockery and catcalls”.
 Another said Olympia resembled a female gorilla.
-A lot of the criticism was hypocritical: at this time more than half of men in Paris used prostitutes.
+A lot of the criticism was hypocritical: at this time many aristocratic men visited prostitutes on a regular basis.

 Manet complained that “insults are beating down on me like hail” and travelled to Spain to escape.
 But Olympia was not all bad: Manet had shown that he was willing to stand up to the establishment, which encouraged the other impressionists to do likewise; and now everybody in Paris knew his name.

 Dejuner sur l'herbe and Olympia feature in our selection of the best 10 impressionist paintings.

 1867: Manet’s own pavilion